mstksg/inCode/copy/entries/inside.md

 And so there we have it!

-We *don't ever have to* actually work with computed values `a` that are received from IO.
-All we ever have to do is work with `IO a`, and we can use *all of our normal functions* on that `IO a`, as if they were normal `a`'s.
+We *don't ever have to* actually work directly with computed values `a` that are received from IO.
+All we ever have to do is work with `IO a`, and we can use *all of our normal functions* on that `IO a`, as if they were normal `a`s.

 In that way, we don't have to be scared of working with "future computable values" --- we can use all of our normal tools on them!